 To help you give yourself the best chance of landing your dream job, below are a list of things that could be holding you back.
 As well as suggestions on how you can deal with them.

-1. Your Resume isn’t up to scratch
+1. Your Resume Isn’t up to Scratch

 What you have to think about is that for each job that’s advertised, most employers receive hundreds of applications.
-So to cut the amount of interviews they have to hold, most of the time Resumes/CVs are the determining factors.
+So to cut the number of interviews they have to hold, most of the time Resumes/CVs are the determining factors.

 This means that any resume that isn’t up to scratch, such as that has an error in it, for instance, will be chucked in the bin.
 If you want to land your dream job, you need to ensure that your CV is perfect.

 This means that it’s set out in the right way, is free from errors, and is easy to read and understand.